DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

 \subsection{Comparison of \direct-type algorithms for box constrained optimization}

-In \cref{tab:results}, we summarize experimental results when $\varepsilon_{\rm pe} = 10^{-2}$ was used.
-The smallest number of unsolved problems is achieved using \directgl{} $(3/81)$, while the second-best algorithm is \birmin{} $(5/81)$, a hybrid version and enriched with the local search subroutine \fmincon.
+\cref{tab:results} summarizes experimental results using $\varepsilon_{\rm pe} = 10^{-2}$.
+The smallest number of unsolved problems is achieved using \directgl{} $(3/81)$.
+At the same time, the second, third and fourth best algorithms are \glccluster{} $(4/81)$, \birmin{} $(5/81)$ and \dirmin{} $(5/81)$, hybrid versions enriched with the local search subroutines.
 In column `\textbf{Avg. \# local searches}' we report the average number of local searches performed by each hybridized algorithm.
-Hybridization with \fmincon{} allows solving more problems compared to, e.g., the globally biased version \birectgb{} $(12/81)$.
-Among traditional \direct-type algorithms, the second-best position share \birect{} and \directg{}.
-Both algorithms failed to solve $(10/81)$ problems.
+Hybridization of the \birmin{} algorithm allows solving more problems compared to, e.g., the globally biased version \birectgb{} $(12/81)$.
+Among traditional \direct-type algorithms, the second and third best algorithms are \birect{} and \directg{}.
+Both methods failed to solve $(9/81)$ and $(10/81)$ test problems accordingly.